LagoVista/docs/Messaging/Parsing/ParsingDelimitedMessage.md

 |               7 |  overrange |

 Here is an example of the same message using quoted text.
-Since that Quoted Text option was selected, the tick marks are retained.
+Since the Quoted Text option was selected, the tick marks are retained.

 `'msg004','dev0001',324,52,45,off,'overrange'`